kzhdev/kzhdev/README.md

 ### Hello!
 My name is Kun 👋

-I am a full stack software developer, have been working in Finance industry for 12 years.
-I am specialized in low-lancey, concurrent system development in C++.
-Currently working in a prop trading firm located in Chicago.
+I am a full stack software developer, specialized in low-lancey, concurrent system development in C++.
+Currently working in a propriotery trading firm located in Chicago.

 <!--
 **kzhdev/kzhdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.